AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoRecordConstructor/README.md

 **[DTO Via JDK14 Records And Spring Data Query Builder Mechanism](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoRecordConstructor)**

 **Description:** Fetching more data than needed is prone to performance penalities.
 Using DTO allows us to extract only the needed data.
-In this application we rely on JDK14 Recors feature and Spring Data Query Builder Mechanism.
+In this application we rely on JDK14 Records feature and Spring Data Query Builder Mechanism.

 From Openjdk JEP359: